Skip to main content

 FGM support

-Women, girls and people in Ireland who had FGM can receive free medical, psychological, sexual and reproductive health care.
+Women, girls and people in Ireland who had FGM can get free medical, psychological, sexual and reproductive health care.

 Anyone living anywhere in Ireland can make an appointment.
-You do not need your doctor or GP to refer you.
+You do not need a referral.
+You can just call and make an appointment yourself.

 FGM Treatment Service